 Heat the oil in a wok.
 When hot but not smoking, add the onion.
 Stir fry until soft, four to five minutes.

 Add the chicken.
 Stir fry until it begins to turn color, three to four minutes.
-Add the coconut aminos (or soy sauce) and red wine.
+Add the soy sauce and red wine.
 Continue to cook until the chicken starts to become permeated with the liquid, two to three minutes.

 Add all the other ingredients.
 Salt and pepper to taste.
 Mix well.
 Stir fry until heated through and the chicken is thoroughly cooked.